Isangeles/flame/README.md

 Description: enables engine debug mode(shows debug messages in engine log), 'true' enables mode, everything else sets mode disabled.

 ## Modules
-Modules are stored by default in `data/modules` directory, different path to module can be specified in engine configuration file('.flame').
+Modules are stored by default in `data/modules` directory, different path to module can be specified in engine configuration file(`.flame`).

 Modules contains all game data in form of textual files.
 Modules are divided into chapters, thats contains chapter-specific data.

-Module data are available across all chapters, data files are placed subdirectories('/items', '/objects', etc.) in module directory.
+Module data are available across all chapters, data files are placed subdirectories(`/items`, `/objects`, etc.) in module directory.

-Chapter data are available only when specific chapter is active, data files are placed in subdirectories('/npc', '/dialogs', etc.) in chapter directory(in '[module]/chapters').
+Chapter data are available only when specific chapter is active, data files are placed in subdirectories(`/npc`, `/dialogs`, etc.) in chapter directory(in `[module]/chapters`).

 Translation files are placed in `/lang` directory both for modules and chapters.